NErler/website/content/talk/INRIA2020.md

 event_url = ""

 # Location of event.
-location = "École polytechnique, Paris, France"
+location = "École polytechnique, Paris, France (virtual)"

 # Is this a featured talk? (true/false)
 featured = true